peterldowns/pgtestdb/README.md

 The `Migrator` interface contains all of the logic needed to prepare a template database that can be cloned for each of your tests. pgtestdb requires you to supply a `Migrator` to work.
-I have written a few for the most popular migration frameworks, you can use these right away:
+There are already migrators for the most popular migration frameworks, you can use these right away:

 - [pgmigrator](migrators/pgmigrator/) for [peterldowns/pgmigrate](https://github.com/peterldowns/pgmigrate)
 - [golangmigrator](migrators/golangmigrator/) for [golang-migrate/migrate](https://github.com/golang-migrate/migrate)